Interfacelab/ilab-media-tools/readme.txt

 5. Imgix settings.

 == Changelog ==

+= 1.2.3 =
+* Fix for importing non-image files to S3 with the importer tool

 = 1.2.2 =
 * Ability to specify Cache-Control and Expires metadata for S3 uploads (thanks to metadan)